Intersex: Events

-Flag
+Flags and symbolism

 The intersex flag was created in July 2013 by Morgan Carpenter of Intersex Human Rights Australia to create a flag "that is not derivative, but is yet firmly grounded in meaning".
 The circle is described as "unbroken and unornamented, symbolising wholeness and completeness, and our potentialities.
 We are still fighting for bodily autonomy and genital integrity, and this symbolises the right to be who and how we want to be."

+In 2021, Valentino Vecchietti of Intersex Equality Rights UK redesigned the Progress Pride Flag to incorporate the intersex flag.
+This design added a yellow triangle with a purple circle in it to the chevron of the Progress Pride flag.
+It also changed the color of green to a lighter shade without adding new symbolism.
+Intersex Equality Rights UK posted the new flag on Instagram and Twitter.

+Because the word "orchid" comes from the Greek word for testicle, and the orchiectomy is a common surgery performed on intersex infants, the orchid flower is a symbol of being intersex and of opposition to non-consensual genital surgery.